sswietoniowski/learning-mssql/pluralsight/01_designing_and_implementing_sql_server_tables_and_views/README.md

 Views are used to:

-- hide data & customize results,
+- hide data (David Parnas, 1972 - information hiding) & customize results,
 - combine data from multiple tables,
 - restrict access to data,
 - simplify queries & encapsulate queries,
-- backward compatibility.
+- provide backward compatibility.

 Updateable views are views that can be used to update data in the database.
 Updateable views are created using `CREATE VIEW` statement with `WITH SCHEMABINDING` option.